-First Look At Former Patriots WR Josh Gordon In Seahawks Jersey
+NESN

-After a tough New England Patriots loss Sunday to the Baltimore Ravens, this may be a sight fans want to avoid.
+After a tough Patriots loss Sunday to the Baltimore Ravens, this may be a sight New England fans want to avoid.

-Josh Gordon officially was released off Injured Reserved by the Patriots last week and was later claimed by the Seattle Seahawks on Nov.
+Josh Gordon officially was released off injured reserve by the Patriots last week and later was claimed by the Seattle Seahawks on Nov.
 1. Almost one week later, the new Seahawks receiver is dawning blue and neon green on the practice field.

 Here’s the first look at Gordon as a Seahawk: